The Particle へ

 When the soldier got down to the riverbank, he immediately stripped off his clothes, dove into the river, and escaped (into the distance).

-Run towards the future.
+Run toward the future.